War on Workers and Middle Class

 Iran is also a party to the UN’s International Covenant on Civil and Political Rights, which guarantees freedom of association.
 Articles 26 and 27 of the Iranian Constitution also guarantee freedom of association, putting Iran’s labor policies at odds with its own laws.
 The Islamic associations approved by the Labor Code are chiefly ideological, and have no function as defenders of worker’s rights.
 They fall under the jurisdiction of the Worker’s House, a state-sponsored labor organization beholden to the government.
 Both bodies have established a firm track record in favor of management (International Campaign for Human Rights in Iran).

 Labor activists who have attempted to organize unions or strikes have been met with harsh reprisals by the state.
-The situation has grown even tenser in the last five years due to the attempted re-formation of the Union of Workers of the Tehran and Suburbs Bus Company.
+The situation grew even tenser several years ago in the attempted re-formation of the Union of Workers of the Tehran and Suburbs Bus Company.

 On May Day in 2009, state authorities violently arrested over 100 demonstrating workers, and prominent labor activist Farzad Kamangar was placed on death row.
 Kamangar was executed on May 9, 2010.
 Currently, four prominent union activists remain in prison – Osanloo, Ali Nejati, Ebrahim Madadi, and Mohsen Hakimi (International Campaign for Human Rights in Iran).